My blog posts likely contain affiliate links, including for the Amazon Associates program.

-- In Fairbanks, the longest day has only about 4 hours, 40 minutes of daylight, and there are only 3 hours, 42 minutes of daylight on the solstice.
+- Further north in Fairbanks, the longest day has only about 4.75 hours of daylight, and there are 3.75 hours of daylight on the solstice.

 In general, the further north you go during the winter months, the shorter the days and the longer the nights.
 And if you plan to head above the Arctic Circle, be prepared for no daylight!

 These shortened days mean two things: you need to plan ahead to take advantage of daylight hours, and you should also plan activities that can be done at night.
 I recommend some further down in this guide.